azerinnan/House_price_analysis/README.md

 ```

 Insights:
-- The majority of properties (65.90%) are categorized as Freehold, making it the most common tenure type
+- The majority of properties (65.90%) are categorized as Freehold, making it the most common tenure type.
-- Freehold properties grant buyers owns both the property and the land indefinitely.
-This tenure type is preferred by buyers seeking long-term investment stability and control over property without concerns of lease expiration.
+- Freehold properties grant buyers ownership of both the property and the land indefinitely.
+This tenure type is preferred by buyers seeking long-term investment stability and control over property without concerns about lease expiration.
 ---

 ## Data Visualization (Power BI)
 After completing data cleaning and analysis, used Power BI to tranform the processed data into an interactive dashboard.
 It highlights median price comparisons by state, tenure types, housing type distributions and transactions.